codewithrabha/InfiniteCarousel/README.md

 This repository houses a dynamic and visually appealing Infinite Carousel powered by GreenSock Animation Platform (GSAP).
 With smooth animations and seamless transitions, this carousel is designed to enhance user experiences and captivate your audience.

-1. Download the Template and Upload all files from 'assest' folder to wp media.
+1. Download the Template & extract it.
 2. Upload all files from 'assest' folder.
 3. Import 'Infinite Carousel [Elementor+GSAP].json'.
 4. Get the cdn link from 'cdn.txt', use it in Elementor custom code.